devops329/devops/instruction/tdd/tdd.md

     RangeError: Maximum call stack size exceeded
 ```

-A review of our code show that providing a negative number will just keep going negative infinitely.
-We fix this by modifying the first condition to also handle negative numbers.
-Now all the tests pass.
+Our recursive logic causes an infinite loop for negative numbers, eventually overflowing the stack.
+We can fix this by updating our base case to handle any input less than or equal to zero.

 ```js
 function fibonacci(pos) {